niekvlessert/mus2kss/kss_creation_guide.md

 However, I will explain the memory mapping.
 As I said, Z80 can address 64kB.
 This obviously is not a lot, so the designers of the chip decided to create a memory mapping trick.
 It can be used to make data from additional memory available at memory areas that the Z80 can address.
 On MSX you can map those pages to every memory area.
 The pages normally are 16 kB, which means a page can reside at #0000 until #3fff, from #4000 until #7fff and so on.
 However the KSS format supports just one area where memory can be mapped to; #8000 until #BFFF.
 This can be done using the I/O command OUT to port #FE, with in A the page you want to map.
 Normally pages are 16kB, but 8kB pages are also supported, I haven't looked into that.

-The KSS format supports a lot of those pages, like this you can fit a lot of music in one KSS file, even a lot more the original system ever could support to have in memory, up to 4MB.
+The KSS format supports a lot of those pages, like this you can fit a lot of music in one KSS file, up to 4MB.

 So how to use this memory mapping?
 Well in the header you need to specify how many pages you have, it's obvious why.
 Another important thing is you have to set the Length exactly right.
 If you for example set a size of 0x100 bytes, Libkss will take 0x101 is the first from the first extra page.
 It's very clean way of creating KSS files; just put the player in the 'normal' memory area, get it at the right place in memory, map the right music page and play the music.
 If the player needs to reside somewhere between #8000 and #BFFF you're not in luck, the shuffling will remain!